Friday, August 8, 2008

 View from the Kyriad Hotel in Toulouse France.

-There are little deals throughout the week but are always busy and booked.
-The Kyriad Hotels chains are clean and efficient with usually a restaurant that is open early for breakfast and dinner including Sundays.
-The food was good and the service friendly.
+Throughout the week, there are small deals available, but these hotels are always busy and fully booked.
+The Kyriad Hotel chain offers clean, efficient accommodations, typically featuring a restaurant serving breakfast and dinner, including on Sundays.
+The food is good, and the service is friendly.

 Toulous France

-Toulous is one of the friendlier city’s we experienced overall.
-There is also a wide range of age groups so Universities feed the city the youth and spark to make it a vibrant place.
+Toulouse is one of the friendlier cities we've experienced overall.
+There is also a wide range of age groups, so Universities feed the city with youth and spark, making it a vibrant place.

 Toulouse, France